itzPranshul/c--/README.md

 # c++
-this git repository contains all the questions i ahve done in c++
+this git repository contains all the questions i have done in c++